-Ira is a London-based artist, performance-maker and writer, originally from Germany.
-She works across theatre and live art, creating live performances that are rooted in a fascination with what it means and feels like to be human.
-Her shows are visceral, funny and tender attempts to explore often vast contemporary topics in a way that celebrates both personal and collective experience.
-Previous and current projects are about fear, ageing, love, anxiety, death, illness – large universal themes framed in a way that is always personal and relatable.
+Ira is an artist, performance-maker, writer, curator, and teacher.
+She creates live interdisciplinary performances: visceral, funny and tender attempts to explore often vast contemporary topics in a way that celebrates both personal and collective experience.
+Previous and current projects are about fear, ageing, illness, gender.

-She co-runs Forest Fringe (www.forestfringe.co.uk) with Andy Field and Deborah Pearson.
+She is also one of the Co-Directors of the award-winning artist-led collective Forest Fringe (www.forestfringe.co.uk), which she runs with Andy Field and Deborah Pearson.

 She is a recent graduate of the Masters Programme at DAS Theatre, Amsterdam (2019).